mees-/fs-proxy/README.md

 // }
 console.log(config.lastRan) // 'later'

-config._fsproxy.ignore('ignoreThis')
-config.ignoreThis = 'this will not be added to the file'
+config.noAddThis = 'this will not be added to the file, but it is available in the object' console.log(config.noAddThis) // this will not be added to the file, but it is available in the object

+// ./config.json is now:
+// {
+//   "url": "localhost:8000",
+//   "token": "abcdefghijk",
+//   "lastRan": "later"
+// }

 const plainObject = config._fsproxy.kill()
 ```